 working with him but I always felt I wanted to do something else.”

-“When Sean comes home I still remind him he could have been a good welder and he
+Brian says he would still give his son a job if his acting career failed.“When Sean comes home I still remind him he could have been a good welder and he

 has a laugh,” he says at the modest semi in Sheffield’s Handsworth district